The Hucker Founders Award

 The Blair Prize in Japanese Studies

 The Blair Prize in Japanese Studies, started in 2007, is named after Barbara Bowman Blair (1925-2005).
-Mrs. Blair graduated from Fort Hays State University in Kansas, with a B.A., and did post-graduate studies at Indiana University and the University of Arizona.
+Mrs. Blair graduated from Fort Hays State University in Kansas with a B.A., and pursued post-graduate studies at Indiana University and the University of Arizona.

 Mrs. Blair first became interested in Japan during a visit in 1969, and since then traveled to Japan twenty-nine times, including many extended stays.
 She taught English at a number of Japanese companies, and began a lifelong study of Japanese arts, including flower arranging and brush painting.
-After serving as president of the Indiana Chapter of the Japan America Society from 1974-77, she founded the Tucson chapter in 1981—known as JAST, the Japan-America Society of Tucson.
-Mrs. Blair worked tirelessly to promote Japan-American understanding, sponsoring visiting Japanese officials and students, teaching about Japanese culture, and acting as consultant for numerous Japanese and American companies.
-According to her obituary, “Her work was revered in Japan and she was awarded the 4th Degree of the Order of the Precious Crown with Wisteria in 1989.
-This award [is] the highest that can be given to an American woman.”
-The Blair Prize was established both to honor Barbara Blair, and the academic accomplishments of U of A students, but also in the hope that the recipients will, in their own individual ways, contribute in the future to cross-cultural understanding, particularly between the nations of Japan and the United States.
+After serving as president of the Indiana Chapter of the Japan America Society of Tucson, Mrs. Blair worked tirelessly to promote Japan-American understanding, sponsoring visiting Japanese officials and students, teaching about Japanese culture, and acting as consultant for numerous Japanese and American companies.
+According to her obituary, "Her work was revered in Japan and she was awarded the 4th Degree of the Order of the Precious Crown with Wisteria in 1989.
+This award [is] the highest that can be given to an American woman."
+The Blair Prize was established both to honor Barbara Blair and the academic accomplishments of U of A students, but also in the hope that recipients will, in their own individual ways, contribute to the future to cross-cultural understanding, particularly between the nations of Japan and the United States.